top of page

 I always enjoy Yard House, which has a fabulous beer selection and good food; this one has outdoor seating for those comfortable fall Arizona days and evenings.

-Other nearby sports to see during the Fall League season include the Arizona Cardinals (next door to the Westgate Entertainment District).
+Other nearby sports during the Fall League season include the Arizona Cardinals (next door to the Westgate Entertainment District).
 The two other Fall League teams in the West Valley are the Peoria Javelinas and the Surprise Saguaros.
 And, if looking to go downtown Phoenix, sports fans can usually catch a Suns game when in town.

 Fans 3